What is Commerce about?

 Introduction to Sample Course Outlines

-Sample Course Outlines are being produced to help teachers and schools understand the new NCEA Learning Matrix and Achievement Standards.
+Sample Course Outlines are intended to help teachers and schools understand the new NCEA Learning Matrix and Achievement Standards.
 Examples of how a year-long Commerce course could be constructed using the new Learning Matrix and Achievement Standards are provided here.
 They are indicative only and do not mandate any particular context or approach.

-Sample Course Outlines are being produced to help teachers and schools understand the new NCEA Learning Matrix and Achievement Standards.
+Sample Course Outlines are intended to help teachers and schools understand the new NCEA Learning Matrix and Achievement Standards.
 Examples of how a year-long Commerce course could be constructed using the new Learning Matrix and Achievement Standards are provided here.
 They are indicative only and do not mandate any particular context or approach.

 Assessment Matrix